kikoseijo/klaravel/README.md

 ## Initial steps

-Should start by publishing the configuration file, otherwise will be harder to setup your own settings.
+Start by publishing the configuration file, will allow you to have more control over the functionality.

 ```
 php artisan ksoft:publish